 We helped start up a steel water bottle company over a decade ago.
 The reasons for the stainless bottle were clear as day: the chemical BPA lurked in our favorite Nalgene polycarbonate plastic reusable water bottles.
 Unable to source a manufacturer in the US, we agreed that manufacturing in China was a lesser evil than the health effects of endocrine-active (EA) plastics and the environmental disaster of single-use plastic wrappers and containers.
 The ends seem to justify the means.
 Financial contributions to non-profits and carbon offsets were adopted to mitigate our footprints.
-But can you really offset the harsh realities of mining, shipping containers across the earth, unprecedented pollution and genocide in Tibet?
+But can you really offset the harsh realities of mining, shipping containers across the earth, unprecedented pollution and human rights violations in Tibet?
 Our product was a solution to some big problems but also complicit in others.

-A decade later these real concerns led us back to a question that began it all: why doesn’t someone make (bottle) this out of this (material)?
+A decade later these real concerns led us back to a question that began it all: why doesn’t someone make this (bottle) out of this (material)?